-Sayyid Alawi bin Alawi bin Abdallah Ba Alawi related that towards the end of his life, as he felt the burden of death approaching, he visited Tarim, this was during the lifetime of Imam Abdallah bin Alawi al-Haddad.
-Imam al-Haddad said, ‘O Sayyid Alawi, death seems imminent He replied, ‘O Sayyid Abdallah, pray that my death is delayed, I would like to reach my town Amad, and see my children and family.
+Sayyid Alawi bin Alawi bin Abdallah Ba Alawi related that towards the end of his life, as he felt the burden of death approaching, he visited Tarim during the lifetime of Imam Abdallah bin Alawi al-Haddad.
+Imam al-Haddad said, ‘O Sayyid Alawi, death seems imminent.’
+He replied, ‘O Sayyid Abdallah, pray that my death is delayed.
+I would like to reach my town Amad and see my children and family.’
 Habib Abdallah said to him, ‘Repeat the saying of our Master Umar in his Ratib, ‘Ya Latifan lam yazal ukufbina fi ma nazal innaka latifun lam tazal ukufbina wa’l-Muslimin.
 Keep reading this until you reach your hometown Amad.’
 After reaching his hometown, he lived two months longer, until he passed away.

 Ratib al-Attas - Arabic, Transliteration and Translation